codewithhades/spring-boot-rest-api/README.md

-# Spring Boot :pencil2: API
+# Spring Boot :pencil2: REST API

 ## About Spring Boot and this example